 Driverless vehicle technology has been growing at an exponential pace since the DARPA Grand and Urban Challenges pushed the state of the art to demonstrate what was already possible.
 Commercial interest and aggressive development are being driven by Google, Toyota, Tesla, Continental, Uber, Apple, NVidia, and many other companies.
 There is no single technology or “killer app” available to solve the myriad perception, understanding, localization, planning, and control problems required to achieve robust navigation in highly variable, extremely complex and dynamically changing environments.
 This summer, Beaver Works Summer Institute will offer nine teams of five students, each with its own MIT-designed RACECAR (Rapid Autonomous Complex Environment Competing Ackermann steeRing) robot, the opportunity to explore the broad spectrum of research in these areas, learn to collaborate, and demonstrate fast, autonomous navigation in a Mini Grand Prix to Move...
 Explore...
 Learn...Race!

-This program consists of two components: an online course from January to May open to all interested students and a four-week summer program at MIT from July 5 to August 2 for a select group of students.
+This program consists of two components: an online course from January to May open to all interested students and a four-week summer program at MIT from July 11 to August 7 in 2022 for a select group of students.
 The online component gives students a background in the basic concepts and tools that will be used during the summer program.
 Students will use a simulation in Unity to test their code and algorithms on virtual racetrack.

 The online component for the Autonomous RACECAR course contains important introductory material to provide students with the background required to successfully complete the four-week summer course.
 A virtual machine image is provided for students to download and use on their own computers, with necessary tools preinstalled, so that they can work through both the introductory and more advanced topics and explore problems specific to autonomous vehicles.

 RACECAR model navigating Unity simulation with synthetic sensor data.